3 Tips to Prevent Shin Splints For Runners

 Tip #3: Be progressive.

 If you present your body with subtle changes to your training volume, terrain, and intensity, your body will thrive.
-What people commonly do is change one of those parameters drastically (i.e. start by running 10KM in the first week of their training).
+A common mistake to avoid is changing one of those parameters drastically; e.g. start by running 10KM in the first week of training.
 In these cases, the body is unable to adapt to these changes which leads to an injury.
-Small, incremental changes to intensity, for example 10 seconds per kilometre quicker or half of a km added to the total distance of a run, are generally good ways to start increasing your running without hurting yourself.
+In general, small, incremental changes in your intensity are good ways to start increasing your running without hurting yourself.
+E.g., increasing speed by 10 seconds per kilometre.

 Avoiding shin splints is as easy as starting with a plan.
 If this is a common issue you suffer from or you want more detailed information, make an appointment with a physiotherapist at Stride to ensure you have a fun filled summer without injuries!
 Click here to book now.